Part 7 - Administrative and Interpretive Regulations

 4.1.2.2. how the proposed Direct Control Zone complies with the applicable Statutory Plans in compliance with Subsection 5.2; and

-4.1.2.3. how the proposed Direct Control Zone complies with City policy, where applicable;
+4.1.2.3. how the proposed Direct Control Zone complies with Council policy, where applicable;

 4.1.3. all feedback received from the pre-notification requirement detailed in Subsection 3, including all opinions or concerns expressed by notification recipients, and including any modifications that were made to the application to address their concerns; and